hlavacs/ViennaEntityComponentSystem/README.md

 The basic use case of any ECS is to loop over all or some of the entities.
 VECS allows this in various ways.
 The basic mechanism is given by iterators and ranges.
 These can then be used to compose loops.

 Iterators are generalized pointers, and are the main mechanism for looping over entities in VECS.
-Iterators are implemented in class

-    template<typename...
-Ts>
-    class VecsIterator;

-and come in two versions.
+Iterators are implemented in class *VecsIterator\<...\>*, and come in two versions.
 The first form is a general iterator that can point to any entity and can be increased to jump ahead.
 The second one is an end-iterator, it is created by calling it with the boolean parameter *true*:

     VecsIterator<MyComponentName, VeUserComponentPosition> it;         //normal iterator
     VecsIterator<MyComponentName, VeUserComponentPosition> end(true);  //end iterator used as looping end point

 Iterators have template parameters which determine which entity types their iterate over, and which components they can yield in a for-loop.
-This is implemented by deriving them from a common base class depending on the partition *P* and two template parameters *ETL* and *CTL*. *ETL* is a type list of entity types the iterator should iterate over, and *CTL* is a type list of components.
-The iterator offers a dereferencing operator*(), yielding a tuple that holds a handle and references to the components:
+This is implemented by deriving them from a common base class *VecsIteratorBaseClass* depending on the partition *P* and two template parameters *ETL* and *CTL*. *ETL* is a type list of entity types the iterator should iterate over, and *CTL* is a type list of components that should be yielded *by operator *()*.
+Upon being called, this dereferencing *operator *()* yields a tuple that holds references to a handle and to the components listed in *CTL*:

     template<typename P, typename ETL, typename CTL>
     class VecsIteratorBaseClass {